FAQs

 How are we accountable?

-Usually Companies are accountable to their shareholders.
+Usually, Companies are accountable to their shareholders.
 As we are not-for-profit company there is no financial gain to be made for shareholders.
 We believe we should be accountable to our community as they are our reason for being and are effectively our shareholders.
-We promise to regularly seek feedback from our community to tell us how we are doing as well as ask what they would like to see us achieve.
+We regularly seek feedback from those who interact with our work as well as the community to tell us how we are doing as well as ask what they would like to see us achieve.

 Each year we will publish a yearly report which includes a financial report.
-This will be sent to all our supporters and will be available for the local community to see on our website.
-We will also continue to act in association with Churches Together in Leicestershire.
-The Pioneer Community Worker role is also accountable to a small group of representatives from the Churches who pay for her time.
+This is sent to all our supporters and is available for the local community to see on our website.
+We also continue to act in association with Lubbesthorpe Christians Together as the founding community work was started by Churches Together in Leicestershire.

 Community Interest Companies are also subject to ongoing regulation by the CIC Regulator which helps to create confidence in the integrity of a CIC.
 Our accounts are filed each year through Companies House.